Introduction

 checker.
 Because of this, read or writes to these pointers may

-be invalid, just as in C. Rust considers them unsafe
+be invalid, just as in C. Rust considers them unsafe, and

 code that reads or writes them must be annotated with